MehdiMahmoodi/ENV_with_yml/README.md

         -   If you are using the sublime, you can take advantage of highlighting the desire columns(all columns if you want) then Ctrl+Shift+l .
 It would help you for arrangmenting the text.

 - Save your .yml file in the desirede location:
-    -Do not forget to update the name: in the .yml file -Save the file like: chooseaname.yml (do not forget to save it as    .yml    file)
+    -   Do not forget to update the name: in the .yml file
+    -   Save the file like: chooseaname.yml (do not forget to save it as    .yml    file)

     -